Judge Frances Eivers

 Our Commission is committed to meeting the milestones of Kia Toipoto - the Public Service Gender, Māori, Pacific, and Ethnic Pay Gaps Action Plan 2021-24.

 Under Kia Toipoto, agencies and entities need at least 20 employees in each comparative group to publish statistically robust pay gaps, while also protecting the privacy of employees.
 We are a small organisation, meaning publishing pay gap data risks breaching the privacy of our kaimahi.
-We are, instead, using the data we have and employee engagement to develop our first Kia Toipoto Action Plan.
+We are, instead, using the data we have and employee engagement to develop our first Kia Toipoto Action Plan, which you can find here.